Max-Ryujin/manimGPT/README.md

-# manimGPT-plugin
+# ManimGPT
-a chatGPT plugin that renders manim animations
+Combining chatGPT with the manim docs to generate manim code